humanat/takBot/README.md

   - `opening` *(optional, default `swap`):* Specify an opening variation.
 Valid values are `swap` and `no-swap`
   - `white` *(optional, boolean):* Seats the message author as Player 1.
   - `random` *(optional, boolean):* Seats the message author randomly as Player 1 or 2.
-  - `newChannel` *(optional, boolean):* Creates a new channel for the game.

 **Note:**
   - By default, the player you challenge is **Player 1**.
-  - If you want to run multiple games at once, please make a new channel with `--newChannel`.

 **How to:**
   - Play Tak: <https://ustak.org/play-beautiful-game-tak/>